 Some countries require proof of yellow fever vaccination before allowing entry.
 Consult the World Health Organization’s country list to obtain information on this country’s requirements.

 Be sure that your routine vaccines are up-to-date regardless of your travel destination.

 Vaccines to Consider

 You may be at risk for these vaccine-preventable diseases while travelling in this country.
 Talk to your travel health provider about which ones are right for you.

 This country is in the African Meningitis Belt, an area where there are many cases of meningococcal disease.
-Meningococcal disease (meningitis) is a serious and sometimes fatal infection of the tissue around the brain and the spinal cord.
+Meningococcal disease is a serious and sometimes fatal infection.
 Travellers who may be at high risk should consider getting vaccinated.
-High-risk travellers include those living or working with the local population (e.g., health care workers), those travelling to crowded areas or taking part in large gatherings, or those travelling for a longer period of time.
+High-risk travellers include those living or working with the local population (e.g., health care workers) or those travelling to crowded areas or taking part in large gatherings.

 There is a risk of polio in this country.
 Be sure that your vaccination against polio is up-to-date.

 Rabies is a deadly illness spread to humans through a bite, scratch or lick from an infected animal.
 Vaccination should be considered for travellers going to areas where rabies exists and who have a high risk of exposure (i.e., close contact with animals, occupational risk, and children).

 Yellow Fever Vaccination

 Yellow fever is a disease caused by a flavivirus from the bite of an infected mosquito.